Republic of the Congo Population 2020

 The Congo Republic has a very ethnically diverse population.
 There are 62 spoken languages.
 The Kongo represent the largest ethnic group at about 48% of the population, with subgroups that include the Laari of Brazzaville and Pool and the Vili of Pointe-Noire.
 The second-largest ethnic group is the Sangha (20%) in the northern part of the country, followed by the Teke people (17%) who live north of Brazzaville.
 The Boulangui of the northwest and Brazzaville account for 12% of the total population, while the Pygmies make up 2%.

-The Congo Republic has a very high fertility rate at 5.1 children born per woman, with a fertility rate of 6.5 in rural regions.
-The country's population is currently growing at a rate of nearly 3% per year, which is expected to continue for the next decade.
+The Congo Republic has a very high fertility rate at 5.1 children born per woman, with an even higher fertility rate of 6.5 in rural regions.
+The country's population is currently growing at a rate of nearly 3% per year, which is not ideal with the country's present economic circumstances.
+Efforts are being made to increase education about family planning and contraceptives, but the effects have not yet been extreme enough to curb the extreme growth trend.
+As of 2019, the growth rate of 2.64%.

 Components of Population Change